revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

 | Import/export | JSON project snapshot helpers, REST and GraphQL persistence examples, PostgreSQL recipe, CSV export through core grid export, Excel workflows through RevoGrid Pro |
 | Product controls | Toolbar helpers, context menu recipes, read-only mode, locked tasks, task editor dialog patterns |

-The important point is not that RevoGantt has a long checklist.
+The important point is not that RevoGrid Gantt has a long checklist.
 The important point is that the checklist sits on a grid surface your users can actually edit.

-## React example: RevoGantt as a planning surface
+## React example: RevoGrid Gantt as a planning surface

-A RevoGantt setup in React uses the RevoGrid React wrapper and the Pro Advanced `GanttPlugin`.
+A RevoGrid Gantt setup in React uses the RevoGrid React wrapper and the Pro Advanced `GanttPlugin`.

 ```tsx
 import React, { useMemo, useRef } from 'react';